kemckinnmsft/AIPLAB/instructions.md

 1. In the document library, click on the **Show actions** button to the right of the uploaded document and click **Delete**.

 	![gt7sjulo.jpg](https://github.com/kemckinnmsft/AIPLAB/blob/master/Content/gt7sjulo.jpg)
-	>[!Note] This is only necessary to expedite the appearance of the Sensitivity metadata.
+	>NOTE: This is only necessary to expedite the appearance of the Sensitivity metadata.
 In production, this would be unnecessary.
 1. Re-upload the document and you will see that the Sensitivity column is populated.

 	![0yr96t56.jpg](https://github.com/kemckinnmsft/AIPLAB/blob/master/Content/0yr96t56.jpg)